McIlroy emerges from wild day to win Players Championship

-PONTE VEDRA BEACH, Fla.
-(AP) — Rory McIlroy made two late birdies amid the wild theatrics of Sunday at The Players Championship and closed with a 2-under 70 to win the next best thing to a major.
+McIlroy made two late birdies to regain the lead, was at his best when the pressure was the highest, and he closed with a 2-under 70 for a one-shot victory over Jim Furyk in his 10th appearance at The Players Championship.

-It required a major performance down the scary stretch at the TPC Sawgrass.
+“To step up and make those three good swings, it’s very satisfying knowing that it’s in there when it needs to be,” McIlroy said.

-McIlroy could not afford to make a mistake over the final hour because of Jim Furyk, the 48-year-old former Ryder Cup captain who nearly pulled off a stunner.
-Furyk, one of the last players to get in the strongest field in golf, capped off a 67 with a shot so good into the 18th that he started walking when he hit it.
-It plopped down 3 feet from the hole for a birdie to take the lead.
+McIlroy could not afford a mistake over the final hour because of Furyk, the 48-year-old former Ryder Cup captain who nearly pulled off a stunner.
+Furyk, one of the last players to qualify for the strongest field in golf, capped off a 67 with a 7-iron into the 18th so good that he started walking when he hit it.
+The ball plopped down 3 feet from the hole for a birdie to take the lead.

 But not for long.

-McIlroy, one of eight players to have at least a share of the lead in the final round, was coming off a bogey on the 14th to fall behind and was in trouble with a tee shot that found a bunker right of the fairway.
-He responded with his best shot of the day to 15 feet for birdie.
+Coming off a careless bogey on the 14th, McIlroy thought he was in trouble when his tee shot went well to the right toward a clump of native grass.
+He was lucky it came down into the bunker, and from there he drilled a 6-iron from 180 yards.

+“Some golf shot there,” Harry Diamond, his caddie and best friend, said as the ball was in the air.

-Then, McIlroy hit the longest drive of the round on the par-5 16th, leaving him a 9-iron from a good lie in the rough to set up a two-shot birdie and the lead.
+McIlroy called it “the best shot of the day, by far,” and it settled 15 feet behind the hole for a birdie to tie.
+Then, he blasted a 347-yard drive — the longest of the day on the par-5 16th — into a good lie in the rough that left him a 9-iron to 20 feet for a two-putt birdie and the lead.

-Most important, he found dry land on the par-3 17th, the island green that never looks smaller than on Sunday at The Players.

-He was solid to the end on a chilly, cloudy day and finished at 16-under 272 to win The Players on his 10th try.
+Most important, he found dry land on the 17th with a 9-iron, and relied on a memory from 10 years ago in Hong Kong — pick a target and swing hard — to hammer a tee shot down the 18th fairway to set up the win.

+He finished at 16-under 272 and earned $2.25 million, to date the biggest winner’s check in golf.

 Furyk didn’t know he was in The Players until one week ago, and he was on the verge of winning until McIlroy came through in the end.
 Furyk started the back nine with two birdies to get in the mix and finished strong.
 His only regret was a 3-foot par putt on the 15th.

 Even so, it showed he has plenty of game left after devoting two years as Ryder Cup captain.
-The runner-up finish moves him high enough in the world ranking to qualifying for the Match Play in two weeks.
+The runner-up finish moves him high enough in the world ranking (No. 57) to qualify for the Match Play in two weeks.

 “A shot here, a shot there, maybe could have been a little different,” Furyk said.
 “But ultimately, left it all out there.
 It was also nice to get in contention, to get under the heat, to have to hit shots under a lot of pressure, and then to respond well to that and hit some good golf shots.
 It’ll be a confidence boost going forward.